The Common Program of the People's Republic of China 1949-1954

 At the time, the CCP lacked a presence in Xinjiang.Local ethnic leaders initially sought to maintain a satellite-state relationship with Beijing, similar to their prior relationship with the Soviet Union.
 The PLA undertook the task of establishing Communist rule and a Party organization in the region.
 In 1951, pro-Soviet leaders in eastern Xinjiang were purged, and Soviet-established political structures were dismantled.
 However, Soviet influence persisted through trade agreements and joint ventures, including partnerships in industries like aviation, oil, and nonferrous metals.
 (See Article 55) In March 1950, three agreements regarding establishing joint Sino-Soviet ventures in Xinjiang on airplane, oils, nonferrous metal were signed.
 The Soviet Union provided the expertise, while the People's Republic of China supplied the labor force.
 The CCP faced deteriorating economic conditions and inflation in Xinjiang, leading to efforts to revive trade with the Soviet Union to provide sustenance not only for the local population but also for the PLA soldiers.

 Between 1950 and 1954, several revolts erupted in the region, partly due to the CCP’s insensitivity to local customs and the implementation of land reforms.
 See Article 5 .
 Religious leaders, who controlled large tracts of land, became targets of the CCP's campaigns against counter-revolutionaries, with many rebels arrested or re-educated.
 Turkey provided several leaders (in particular, two prominent leaders of the ETR – Muhammad Amin Bughra and Isa Yusuf Alptekin), and thousands of Uighurs and other Turkic people from Xinjiang political asylum.
-Zhou Enlai explained to Stalin in his conversation of September 19, 1952, the reasons for these uprisings.
-Sometimes the local CCP politicians were insensitive for native customs "… which manifest themselves in unlawful confiscation of domestic animals, in the domain of religion, and the reduction of interest rates and land lease." and he notes "… that as soon as the rumors about reforms had spread, the hostile elements began to slaughter domestic animals."
+In his conversation with Stalin on September 19, 1952, Zhou Enlai explained the causes of recent uprisings, noting that local CCP officials were sometimes insensitive to native customs, leading to issues such as unlawful confiscation of domestic animals, interference in religious practices, and abrupt reductions in interest rates and land leases.
+Zhou also observed that once rumors about the reforms circulated, hostile elements began slaughtering domestic animals in protest.
 The Khotan uprising of December 1954 in southern Xinjiang, led by a Pan-Turkic organization known to Chinese authorities as the Amin group and led by Abdimit, was widely recognized as the first major incident of resistance to CCP control in the region.
 This period was marked by tension in Xinjiang as the CCP implemented its policies of suppressing counter-revolutionaries, reducing rents, opposing local tyrants, and carrying out land reform, mirroring efforts happening elsewhere in China.
 Religious leaders in Xinjiang, some of whom held significant control over large waqf landholdings, were natural targets for these campaigns.
 More than 140 rebels were arrested, often with the assistance of local informants, while an additional seventy surrendered voluntarily.
 Although most were eventually released after undergoing re-education, twenty-seven individuals identified as core rebels remained in custody.

 In Xinjiang, where many people led nomadic lifestyles, daily activities such as herding, hunting, or fishing often took place on both sides of the border.
 Additionally, individuals could freely visit friends and relatives or seek employment across the border without the need for official documentation.
 The establishment of the Sino-Soviet alliance in the 1950s tended to dissuade the Chinese state from fortifying the border, both in terms of ideology and diplomacy.
 Ideologically, the Marxist-Leninist perspective emphasized proletarians' commitment to internationalism rather than nationalism.
 Based on this viewpoint, both the Soviet Union and China asserted that the Sino-Soviet border was merely symbolic.